-Following an exhibition of works on paper at the British Museum, Maggi Hambling has a major show on at the Marlborough Gallery in London until April 13th.
-Maggie was one of my father's favorite artists around the time of his death, he believed she was one of England's best contemporary painters and the proceeding 27 years have only further proved that to be the case.
+Maggi Hambling has an exhibition at Marlborough Gallery in London until October 24th.
+Maggi was one of my father's favorite artists around the time of his death, he believed she was one of England's best contemporary painters and the proceeding 27 years have only further proved that to be the case.

 In research for the film I'm developing about my father, the late art critic Peter Fuller, I've been going through archival footage of his documentaries and TV appearances, I found this clip of him talking about her painting The Minotaur.